-Our only real complaint about the insulation afforded by the Homitt is that to retrieve something from this flip-top cooler, you let a fair amount of cold air out and hot air in.
+Our only real complaint about the insulation afforded by the Homitt is that to retrieve something from this flip-top cooler, you let a fair amount of cold air out and admit hot air.
 However, this seemed not to make a significant impact during our testing, and the Homitt maintained an excellent insulation value.

 Ease of Use

-When loading and unloading the Homitt, we loved being able to fully open the top of the cooler.
-Getting things in and out was so much easier that way than any of the slit-top coolers.
+When loading and unloading the Homitt, we love being able to open the top of the cooler fully.
+Getting things in and out is so much easier that way than any of the slit-top coolers.
 The Homitt also has very long side handles, making it easy to throw them together and quickly pull this cooler from the back of the Subaru.
 With two exterior pockets - one waterproof and one mesh - we were able to bring along a few necessities like bottle openers, napkins, and cozies.

 There are also four plastic D rings near the bottom of the cooler, allowing you to tie the Homitt down for a bumpy off-road trip to your favorite water hole.
-We were big fans of how stable this cooler was when we set it down.
+We are big fans of how stable this cooler is when we set it down.
 Its flat bottom and top let us make a nice little "tabletop" for cheese and crackers or a quick card game.

-Our biggest concern with the Homitt was how difficult it was to use the zipper.
+Our biggest concern with the Homitt is how difficult it was to use the zipper.
 It's incredibly hard to pull, requiring both hands and a fair amount of muscle!
-This worried us a lot and would have earned the Homitt a lower Ease of Use score, but we were able to solve the problem by applying a small amount of zipper lubricant.
+This issue worried us a lot and would have earned the Homitt a lower Ease of Use score, but we were able to solve the problem by applying a small amount of zipper lubricant.
 However, we had to purchase this separately, as Homitt doesn't send it with their coolers.
-We also weren't entirely in love with having to open this cooler almost all the way just to reach inside and grab what you're looking for; additionally, the zippered side pocket is quite small and tight, limiting what kinds of things you can easily fit inside.
-All things considered, however, the Homitt was not terribly challenging to use once you got some zipper lubricant.
+We also aren't entirely in love with having to open this cooler almost all the way to reach inside and grab what you're looking for; additionally, the zippered side pocket is quite small and tight, limiting what kinds of things you can easily fit inside.
+However, the Homitt is not challenging to use once you get some zipper lubricant.